HailemariamMersha/odin_recipes/README.md

 # odin_recipes
-## This a website I am built as an assignment from The Odin Project
+## This a website I built as an assignment for The Odin Project